Becoming an Ally: Learning How to Actively Listen

 — Karl A. Menniger, American psychiatrist

-We are the result if our life experiences; thus, sometimes we invalidate others’ feelings and opinions because they do match with our own thoughts and beliefs.
+We are the result of our lived experiences; thus, sometimes, we invalidate others’ feelings and opinions because they do not match with our own thoughts and beliefs.

 However, in order to truly understand others, we must also be able to understand ourselves.